-Let’s investigate the difference between money and credit.
-When either will buy those wicked sunnies or cute earrings, the difference can start to become blurry.
+In this article, we investigate the difference between money and credit.
+When either will buy those wicked sunnies or cute earrings, the difference can start to become more than a little blurry.

 Often when people use credit, they know they’re paying with money they don’t have, but they fail to appreciate the interest and just how long they might be nursing it …. months on end, maybe even years.